sikkimlfa/sikkimlfa.github.io/_posts/2026-08-05-atir-compliance.md

 1. An Inspection Report (IR) is issued.
 2. The audited unit is expected to examine every audit observation.
-3. The unit must submit a compliance report explaining:
+3. The unit must submit a compliance report explaining action taken, reasons for disagreement (if any), and supporting documents.
-   - Action taken,
-   - Reasons for disagreement (if any),
-   - Supporting documents.

 ---